What to Pack for Hawaii: a packing list

 While all opinions and recommendations are always my own, my content on this blog post may contain affiliate links for products I use and love.
 This means I get a small commission if you make a purchase after clicking one of these links at no additional cost to you.
 As always, I am so thankful for your support and will continue to offer free resources!

 For traveling to Hawaii, since the weather is always humid you should plan on bringing lighter clothing.
 You’ll want to pack for the beach and casual dinners mostly.
 However, there are tons of beautiful hikes in Hawaii so make sure to pack plenty of activewear as well.
 Furthermore, the hikes can be pretty muddy so don’t count on re-using any activewear!
+A great rule of thumb is to bring a wet bag for all your clothing items that are too wet to re-pack.

 Clothing to Pack for Hawaii